oaguilar5/BoviSync_Animal_Page/README.md

   -pageMeta error: sections, tables, and data will NOT render.
 A header will display "No Sections Available" -animalData error: sections will render, however tables will not.
 A header in each section will display "No Data Available"
 7. The underlying numerical value that contains a decimal is retained in an animalData state variable which is referenced by the component to render a number with the user's preferred decimal places.
 A calculation would be performed in the same manner (component referencing the state variable to get the true value instead of the rendered one)
+8. It is assumed the user understands (per the instructions) what the data means and its relevance to the header name and data description.
+For example, the user is expected to know what 'Sire' refers to (since in this particular example the name and description are the same)